 - Hospitals in LA are at 120% capacity.
 Ambulances are being told to NOT transport people who have little chance of survival.
-The Navy hospital ship “Mercy” which could supply 1,000 beds, is inexplicably sent to dry dock in Portland.
+The Navy hospital ship “Mercy” which could supply 1,000 beds in LA, is inexplicably sent to dry dock in Portland.

 - The experts are still talking Fall 2021 before we reach herd immunity in the US.

-It’s Monday, I’m back in “the office” for the first time this year.
+It’s Monday, I’m back in “the WFH office” for the first time this year.
 It’s funny how I always expect the new year to feel different, but it never does.
-My weight is still high but I’m still past caring.
-My high starch weekend diet improved my mood somewhat, so I figure it’s a trade off for less than optimal physical health.
-Some day I’ll manage to have both…

-The US is now considering giving half-doses of the Moderna vaccine in order to spread out the supply (still administering 2 doses, but half-strength).
-There’s still a lack of research on the efficacy of 1 dose, vs 2 half-doses, or if you can successfully mix and match the vaccines (Pfizer and Moderna).
+The US is considering giving half-doses of the Moderna vaccine in order to spread out the supply (still administering 2 doses, but half-strength).
+There’s a lack of research on the efficacy of 1 full dose vs 2 half-doses, or if you can successfully mix and match the vaccines (Pfizer and Moderna).
 There’s also some disagreement on the timing of the second does.
 The problem with distribution is logistical; we aren’t set up for mass vaccine programs.
 Masks, hand-washing and distancing are being touted as more effective in controlling the spread than the vaccine.
-Interesting messaging.
+Interesting messaging…

 The new UK COVID-19 variant (B.1.1.7) is now in 30+ countries and is 60% more transmissible, and although it is not more lethal, scientists are concerned.
 It is expected to become the dominant strain.
-There’s also a new strain in South Africa, still mostly contained to that continent but much more lethal, and not responding to the current vaccines.
+There’s also a new strain in South Africa, still mostly contained to that continent.
+It is more lethal and not responsive to the current vaccines.
 I’m now holding off on trying to get a vaccine until the medical community figures this stuff out.

 Trump’s “find me 11,780 votes” is still at the top of the news cycle and is being termed “a potentially criminal act,” with impeachment part of that dialog, although that process is not likely to occur before his term ends.
-Trump hints at involving the military but an op-ed in the Washington Post cites 10 former Pentagon chiefs as warning Trump not to call on the military for this purpose.
-Georgia by itself would not net Trump the votes he needs to win the presidency, so people are wondering how many other states Trump or his minions have contacted.
-(Trump called Georgia’s AG 18 times before the AG picked up the phone.)
+Trump hints at involving the military, 10 former Pentagon chiefs warn Trump not to do that.
+Georgia would not give Trump the votes he needs to win the presidency, so people are wondering how many other states Trump or his minions have contacted.
 Carl Bernstein says this is “worse than Watergate.”

 Democrats in the House prepare a letter of censure.
-The GOP continues to defend Trump though some voice concerns.
-Chip Roy (R-TX), a retiring House member, objects to seating 67 House members from the 6 contested states, highlighting that if there was indeed voter fraud, it would affect all down-ticket offices as well as Trump’s re-election.
+The GOP continues to defend Trump though some of them voice concerns.
+Chip Roy (R-TX), a retiring House member, objects to seating 67 House members from the 6 contested states, citing that if there was indeed voter fraud, it would affect all down-ticket offices as well as Trump’s re-election.

 Washington DC braces for 15,000 people expected to take part in 3 protest marches and rallies tomorrow and Wednesday.
 The leader of the Proud Boys is arrested on outstanding charges which includes a firearms offense (guns are illegal in DC).
 National Guard is now mobilizing in downtown DC ahead of “armed militias” but are not being deployed to the Capitol or the National Mall.
 (IMHO perhaps that is the realm of the Secret Service or the Capitol Police.)
 Trump plans to hold a rally on the Ellipse.